apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 the group of rows based on one or more specified aggregate functions.
 Spark also supports advanced aggregations to do multiple aggregations for the same input record set via `GROUPING SETS`, `CUBE`, `ROLLUP` clauses.
-These grouping analytics clauses can be specified with regular grouping expressions (partial grouping analytics) and the different grouping analytics clauses can be specified together (concatenated groupings).
+These grouping analytics clauses can be specified with regular grouping expressions (partial grouping analytics) and the grouping analytics clauses can be specified together (concatenated groupings).
 When a FILTER clause is attached to an aggregate function, only the matching.

 ### Syntax